Guide to Identifying Types of Roof Damage and Inspection Tips

 Before you can effectively address roof damage, you first need to learn how to identify it in the first place.
 Roof damage can happen for a bunch of different reasons.
 It may be because of its exposure to the harsh elements coming from outside, or just be because of the regular wear and tear that comes with high winds, snow, hail, and so on.

+Any signs on your roof might be in the form of dark spots, higher energy costs because of the temperature not being kept in the house, missing or uneven shingles, or even faded color.
 Being able to identify the damage and what type of damage it is in the first place is critical.
 This is particularly true for when it’s finally time for you to go ahead and get your roof replaced.
 This will also enable you to maximize your insurance and warranty coverage while you’re at it.

 Wind Damage To Roof

 Any wind speeds that can run on at 45 mph or faster can cause some serious trouble on your roof.
-When you get forecasts that winds have been getting this strong, it’s pertinent that you check your roof for any signs of wind damage right away.
+When you get forecasts that winds have been getting this strong, it’s pertinent that you check for any signs of wind damage right away.

 Here are some of the visual indicators of a roof that’s been damaged by high and fast winds:

-• Tree branches on the roof
+• Tree branches on the rooftop

 • Damaged fascia